cocos/cocos-docs/en/asset/audio.md

 ![audio-clip](audio-clip.png)

 The audio can be divided into longer length **Music** and shorter length **Sound Effects** based on their length.
-The Creator controls the playback of different audio sources through the AudioSource component to implement in-game background music and sound effects.
+The Creator controls the playback of different audio assets through the AudioSource component to implement in-game background music and sound effects.
 For more details, please refer to the [AudioSource Component Reference](../audio-system/audiosource.md).

 ## Supported Audio Formats